 The dairy cattle are managed through intensive rotational grazing patterns to promote increased fertility of the land.
 Chemical-free grass hay from our own fields or a trusted source, and alfalfa are supplemented in winter and as needed.
 Kelp and free-choice minerals are provided to promote health and vitality.
-Because the nutritional value of pasture forages change with the seasons, a small amount of grain is sometimes supplemented for a short period immediately after calving, when a cow’s nutritional needs are highest, to help her maintain healthy body condition.
+Because the nutritional value of pasture forages change with the seasons, a small amount of grain is sometimes supplemented for a short period immediately after calving, when a cow’s nutritional needs are highest, to help her maintain healthy body condition and prevent metabolic disorders.
 We do not feed grain to push for higher milk production, and follow the recommendations outlined in Tim Wightman’s Raw Milk Production Handbook, promoted by the Weston A. Price Foundation.

 Life on pasture results in healthy, productive animals rarely in need of veterinary attention.
 Problems that do arise are treated promptly and holistically using natural herbal remedies.
 To date, we have never had a case of full-blown mastitis and have never needed to use antibiotics.
 If we ever did feel the need to use drugs to save the life of a cow, that cow would be removed from the milking herd for the appropriate amount of withdrawal time.